dlang/DIPs/DIPs/DIP1xxx-ZT.md

 ```
 #### 3. allow contracts within the function body

-They must occur at the beginning of the function, and act as syntax sugar for external contracts:
+They must occur at the beginning of the function, and act as syntax sugar for external contracts.
+This:
 ```d
 int fun(int x)
 {